-The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
-Costs that relate directly to a contract can either be incremental costs of fulfilling that contract or an allocation of other costs that relate directly to fulfilling contracts.
-The amendment is effective for annual periods beginning on or after January 1, 2022 with early application permitted.
-The REIT is currently evaluating the impact of this amendment on future periods and does not anticipate a material impact to the REIT as a result of the amendments to IAS 37.
+The amendments affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
+The amendment is effective for annual periods beginning on or after January 1, 2024 with early application permitted.
+The REIT is currently evaluating the impact of this amendment on future periods and does not anticipate a material impact to the REIT as a result of the amendments to IAS 1.